RISK MANAGEMENT

 Physical and Climate Risk

 Adverse weather conditions such as severe heat or cold, flooding, tornados and other natural disasters could affect our operations.
-As identified on page 42 of our 2023 Annual Report on Form 10-K, if any such effects were to occur, they could adversely affect or delay demand for the oil or natural gas produced or cause us to incur significant costs in preparing for or responding to the effects of climatic events themselves.
+As identified on page 41 of our 2024 Annual Report on Form 10-K, if any such effects were to occur, they could adversely affect or delay demand for the oil or natural gas produced or cause us to incur significant costs in preparing for, or responding to, the effects of climatic events themselves.

 The identification, analysis and mitigation strategy of climate-related risk is incorporated into our risk practices.
 We also have operational practices in place, including an emergency management incident response process that helps to manage risk associated with severe weather events.
 We continue to identify and pilot new technology, equipment and processes to manage through events.
 An example of this includes the development of an environmental hazard monitoring dashboard to track a variety of weather and geological events with potential to impact our operations.